All Episodes

 That's where we need to focus our third party efforts.

-Ladies and gentlemen, Heritage Foundation is weighed in on Obama's latest health care plan and the health care summit this Thursday.
+Ladies and gentlemen, Heritage Foundation has weighed in on Obama's latest healthcare plan and the healthcare summit this Thursday.

-You heard me give my idea of a health care plan on this program, and you heard Stacy, our insurance woman, from Georgia, immediately review the Obama plan.
+Now, you heard me yesterday, if you were listening, you heard me give my idea of a healthcare plan on this program, and you heard Stacey, our insurance woman from Georgia, immediately review the Obama plan.

 She's the insurance guru here.